mnemnion/orb/doc/md/grym/section.md

 ```lua
 local s = {}
 ```
+## Blocking
+  Blocks a Section.

+This is a moderately complex state machine, which works on a line-by-line basis with some lookahead.

+First off, we have a Header at [1], and may have one or more Sections The blocks go between the Header and the remaining Sections, so we have to lift them and append after blocking.

+Next, we parse the lines, thus:

+#### Prose line If preceded by at least one blank line,
+make a new block, otherwise append to existing block.

 ## Section(header, linum)
   Creates a new section, given a header and the line number.